 COMC 200 Media, Society and the Individual 5 credits

 COMC 230 Public Speaking 5 credits

 COMC 260 Interpersonal Communication 5 credits

 COMC 290 Dynamics of Communication 5 credits

-COMC 361/2 2 Small Group Communication 5 credits
+COMC 361/2 Small Group Communication 5 credits

-COMC 300 o r 400 level elective 5 credits
+COMC 300 or 400 level elective 5 credits

-The Minor in Journalism/Mass Communications
+The Minor in Journalism and Mass Communicati ons

-COMC 200 Media, Society & the Individual 5 credits
+COMC 200 Media, Society and the Individual 5 credits

 COMJ 210 Media Writing I 5 credits

 COMJ 220 Media Writing II 5 credits

-At least one ad lvanced writing course, chosen from:
+At least one always 1 with a second of the

-805, 310, 315, or 320 5 credits
+At least one advanced writing course, chosen from:

 COMJ 300, 305, 310, 315, or 320 5 credits

-COMJ 360 Communication Rights & Law 5 credits
+COMJ 360 Communication Rights and Law 5 credits

 COMJ 300 or 400 level elective 5 credits

-Conjunct Courses Required of All Majors
+Conjunct Requirements for All Communication Majors

-The Department of Communication requires all majors to complete 35 credits of courses in certain areas beyond those required by the University Core Curriculum or the major.
-Twenty of these credits must be in communication-related courses outside the major and 15 credits must be in humanities/social science/science classes.
-Of the 35 credits, at least 20 must be in 300- or 400-level courses.
-The 35 credits may count toward the establishment of a minor.
-Students majoring in communication studies may select courses from the journalism/mass communication program to fulfill portions of the requirement but are also encouraged to take communication-related classes outside the depart ment.
-Likewise, students in the journalism/mass communication program may select courses in communication studies to fulfill the requirement, but are encouraged to select communication-related classes outside the department.
-Classes approved by adviser or department chair.
+The Department of Communication requires all majors to complete 10 credits of courses in certain areas beyond those required by the university core curriculum or the major.
+Five of the credits must be in communication-related courses outside the major.
+Such courses could include but are not limited to communication performance oriented offerings in drama, English, foreign language, psychology, sociology or business.
+Students majoring in communication studies may select courses from the mass communication program to fulfill the requirement but are encouraged to take communication-related classes outside the department.
+Likewise, students in mass communication may select courses in communication studies to fulfill the requirement but are encouraged to select communication-related classes outside the department.